Antipsychotic: Dementia

 Psychosis and agitation develop in as many as 80 percent of people living in nursing homes.
 Despite a lack of FDA approval and black-box warnings, atypical antipsychotics are very often prescribed to people with dementia.
 An assessment for an underlying cause of behavior is needed before prescribing antipsychotic medication for symptoms of dementia.

 Antipsychotics in old age dementia showed a modest benefit compared to placebo in managing aggression or psychosis, but this is combined with a fairly large increase in serious adverse events.
 Thus, antipsychotics should not be used routinely to treat dementia with aggression or psychosis, but may be an option in a few cases where there is severe distress or risk of physical harm to others.

 Psychosocial interventions may reduce the need for antipsychotics.
 In 2005, the FDA issued an advisory warning of an increased risk of death when atypical antipsychotics are used in dementia.
 In the subsequent 5 years, the use of atypical antipsychotics to treat dementia decreased by nearly 50%.

 Major depressive disorder

 A number of atypical antipsychotics have some benefits when used in addition to other treatments in major depressive disorder.
 Aripiprazole, quetiapine extended-release, and olanzapine (when used in conjunction with fluoxetine) have received the Food and Drug Administration (FDA) labelling for this indication.
 There is, however, a greater risk of side effects with their use compared to using traditional antidepressants.
 The greater risk of serious side effects with antipsychotics is why, e.g., quetiapine was denied approval as monotherapy for major depressive disorder or generalized anxiety disorder, and instead was only approved as an adjunctive treatment in combination with traditional antidepressants.

 A recent study on the use of antipsychotics in unipolar depression concluded that the use of those drugs in addition to antidepressants alone leads to a worse disease outcome.
 This effect is especially pronounced in younger patients with psychotic unipolar depression.
-Considering the wide use of such combination therapies, further studies on the side effects of antipychotics as an add-on therapy are warranted.
+Considering the wide use of such combination therapies, further studies on the side effects of antipsychotics as an add-on therapy are warranted.